 Spoiler alert: None of this happens.

 Apple partnered with London company Mega Bytes International BVI for its ill-fated restaurant endeavor.
 The idea was, essentially, to establish a chain of high-profile cybercafes.
 The concept held a lot of appeal at a time when only 23% of U.S. residents enjoyed the internet at home.
 (Today, that figure stands at over 90%.)

 At a time when theme restaurants like Planet Hollywood were going gangbusters, the concept of hooking up with a tech company — albeit an ailing one — to sell food seemed as serious as lots of dot-com era business plans.

 The retro-styled Apple Cafes would boast seating for around 250 patrons.
 Customers would take advantage of internet connections, CD-ROM access and FaceTime-style videoconferencing between tables.
 Small shops within the restaurants would sell Apple merchandise and software.
 Alongside Los Angeles, Apple scouted potential locations in London, Paris, New York, Tokyo and Sydney.

-While the Apple Cafe plan sounds wacky idea now, the idea of a computer company running a restaurant chain isn’t quite as obviously doomed to failure as it might sound.
+The Apple Cafe plan sounds like a wacky idea now.
+However, the idea of a computer company running a restaurant chain isn’t quite as obviously doomed as it might sound.

 Ultimately, however, the Apple Cafe concept sputtered to a halt.
-Like Apple’s attempts to launch a videogame console and a line of personal data assistants — or to license Mac OS to other companies or build a Macintosh that was also a TV — the Apple Cafe is now part of an era widely considered to be the “bad old days.”
+Like Apple’s attempts to launch a videogame console and a line of personal data assistants — or to license Mac OS to other companies or build a Macintosh that was also a TV — the Apple Cafe is resigned to an era widely considered to be the “bad old days.”

-On balance, we can’t say that’s totally the wrong idea.
-Even though we would totally have stopped by for a plate of tacOS and Jony Chive dip!
+On balance, we can’t say that’s the wrong idea.
+Even though we totally would have stopped by for a plate of tacOS and Jony Chive dip!